lookitscook/kiosk/README.md

 ###Scheduled Sleep

 Device power-saving can be scheduled for some period of the day.
-Allows display to sleep on inactivity while power-saving is active.
+Allows display to sleep on inactivity.

 ###Remote Schedule Server